 Obtaining your judgement from a properly drafted Confessed Judgement is easy.
 Simply have your attorney in fact bring the original signed and notarized Confessed Judgement to the specified court clerk and confess it.
 After Confession occurs the confessed judgement must be served on the debtor.
 It is best practice to serve the debtor in person.
 After service occurs, the debtor has 21 days to contest the process of confession.
 This does not allow the debtor to make any substantive arguments about the contract or performance of the contract.
 It only allows for the debtor contest the process by arguing that the Confessed Judgment has issues or that the creditor is lying to the court about the amount owed.
 After 21 days, you will have a judgement that can be enforced in any jurisdiction after recordation.
 No trial, no pleadings, and no jury.
 The case is over.
 That is why the confessed judgment is such a powerful tool in Virginia.
 If you need to draft a Confessed Judgement in Virginia please find a Civil Law Attorney who can help you if you live near Fairfax, Loudoun, and Arlington and Prince William counties.

 Are you dealing with a confession of judgement?
 The Mughal Law Firm attorneys are ready to give you the best legal advice in Alexandria, Va.
-Contact us and receive a complimentary consultation.
+Contact us to schedule a consultation.